Get Executive Support

 Now that you have the building blocks for a discussion with leaders about the value of a thriving corporate culture, the next logical question is what’s the most cost-effective path to a great culture?
 Recruiting?
 Leadership training?
 Remodeling your physical space?
 Articulating your purpose?
 Adding a gym or daycare center?
 Improving pay and benefits?
 These and hundreds of other things affect culture.
 But they don’t all share the same cost-to-benefit ratio.
 Not by a long shot.

 The fact is nothing delivers a more instant positive impact on workplace culture as simply and cost-effectively as employee recognition.
 Recognition delivers more than a return on investment.
 It delivers a return beyond investment.
-With the facts, figures, and insights that follow, you’ll be able to convince even the most financially-minded leader to stop thinking of recognition as a “soft benefit” and see it as a driver of success across the organisation.
+With the facts, figures, and insights that follow, you’ll be able to convince even the most financially-minded leader to stop thinking of recognition as a “soft benefit” and see it as a driver of success across the organization.
 First, read this article.
 Then, use our handy Discussion Guide to share what you’ve learned with your leader(s).

 How can you help show-me-the-money leaders see the light?
 Focus on the three big returns on your recognition investment: Keeping good people, increasing output, and growing the bottom line.